ilastik/ilastik.github.io/documentation/basics/headless.md

 If you provide a path for the `--table_filename` output, ilastik will export a `.csv` file of the computed object features that were used during classification, indexed by object id.

-So, the example command above produces 3 files:
+So, the example command above produces 2 files:

 - a prediction image (a label image),
-- a floating-point "probability image" (with N channels -- one for each class), and
 - a .csv file containing a row for each object and columns for each of the features your project uses.
 This file also contains the probability value for each object.

 If you are processing more than one volume in a single command, provide all inputs of a given type in sequence: